Liberia: LRA, Lonestar Cell MTN Set to Launch Mobile Tax Payment Service Friday

-According to a release from the LRA, the Minister of Finance and Development Planning, Hon.
+The Minister of Finance and Development Planning Hon.
 Samuel Tweah Jr. and taxpayers will participate in the demonstration of the official launch of the Lonestar Cell MTN Mobile Tax Payment Service which will take place at the headquarters of the LRA in Paynesville City.

 The platform is expected to facilitate easy payment of all taxes and fees by reducing the burden on taxpayers who cover long distances to pay taxes with an easily accessible 24 hours a day, 7 days a week service.